 The aim of the studio is to approach Virtual Reality as a choropoietic medium, instead of a representational one, and explore from an architectural perspective, the possibility of designing spatial experiences that don’t rely on physical materiality but are however sensible.
-Our focus of exploring the architectural aesthetic potential of this medium, was pursuit by a wide variety of methods implemented in the student projects, ranging from the design of spatial narratives, to navigable non-euclidean spaces and more abstract experiences.
+Our focus of exploring the architectural aesthetic potential of this medium was pursued by a wide variety of methods implemented in the student projects, ranging from the design of spatial narratives to navigable non-euclidean spaces and more abstract experiences.

-All course assignments and output are in digital form.
+All course assignments and outputs are in digital form.
 No previous programming experience is necessary.
-Fluency with conventional 3D modelling, raster and vector graphics software though is required.
+Fluency with conventional 3D modelling, raster, and vector graphics software though is required.
 The course is going to work mainly with Unity 3D, 3D Max, and Premiere Pro.

 The course includes the electives Digital Form and Motion taught by Oliver Reischl, and Interdisciplinary Media taught by Constantinos Miltiadis

-The course is coordinated through a Slack group, (collective) readings are performed through Hypothes.is
+The course is coordinated through a Slack group, collective readings performed through Hypothes.is.

-The studio as well as the electives are taught in English, and are open for Erasmus students as well.
+The studio as well as the electives are taught in English and are open to exchange students.

-Travel to Linz on the 23rd-24th of March, organised by Julian Jauk.
-The first day starts with a visit to the University of Arts in Linz, and a presentation of the work of Johannes Braumann, followed by a visit to the Ars Electronica Center and tour by the Director of AEC Andreas Bauer, and ending with the event “Human bodies – the universe in itself” at the Deep Space 8K.
-The next day includes tour of the city and a visit to the Lentos Museum, Schloss Museum, Höhen Rausch and Museums Quartier.
+Travel to Linz on the 23rd-24th of March, organized by Julian Jauk.
+The first day starts with a visit to the University of Arts in Linz, and a presentation of the work of Johannes Braumann, followed by a visit to the Ars Electronica Center with a tour by AEC Director Andreas Bauer, and participation to the event “Human bodies – the universe in itself” at the Deep Space 8K.
+The second day includes a tour of the city and a visit to the Lentos Museum, Schloss Museum, Höhen Rausch, and Museums Quartier.